Symmetric nonnegative forms and sums of squares: Introduction

-To establish the asymptotic result we look at a family of symmetric power mean inequalities naturally associated to a symmetric polynomial.
-The study of such symmetric inequalities has a long history (see for example \cite{CGS}).
-In the context of such inequalities Hurwitz \cite{hur} showed that a sum of squares decomposition can be used to verify the arithmetic mean-geometric mean inequality.
-In case of degree $4$ we show a family of symmetric power mean inequalities is valid for all $n$ if and only if each member can be written as a sum of squares.
+Additionally to the qualitative statement of Hilbert's characterization, a quantitative understanding of the gap between sums of squares and nonnegative forms has been studied by several authors.
+In particular, in \cite{B1} the first author added to the work of Hilbert by showing that the gap between sum of squares and nonnegative forms of fixed degree grows infinitely large with the number of variables if the degree is at least $4$.
+This result has been recently been refined by Ergur to the multihomogenous case \cite{erg}.
+In this article we study the relationship between symmetric sums of squares and symmetric nonnegative forms.
+In particular, we are interested in the asymptotic behavior of the cones, which we can realize for example as symmetric mean inequalities naturally associated to a symmetric polynomial.
+The study of such symmetric inequalities has a long history (see for example \cite{CGS}) and it is an interesting question to ask when one can use sum of squares certificates to verify such an inequality.
+For instance, Hurwitz \cite{hur} showed that a sum of squares decomposition can be used to verify the arithmetic mean-geometric mean inequality.
+Recently, Frenkel and Horv\'ath \cite{frenkel} studied the connection of Minkowski's inequality to sums of squares.
+Our results imply that a positive fraction of such inequalities come from sums of squares symmetric polynomials.
+Furthermore, in degree $4$ we show that a family of symmetric power mean inequalities is valid for all $n$ if and only if each member can be written as a sum of squares.
+We conjecture that this holds for all degrees.